thehyve/cbioportal/docs/Authenticating-Users-via-keycloak-SAML.md

 ![](images/previews/export-SAML-keys.png)
 When done, click on the **Download** button.
 Move the downloaded jks file to **portal/src/main/resources/**.
-Please note you can also use the java 'keytool' to generate keystore and then import to the keycloak to customize your keystore attributes.
+Please note you can also use the java 'keytool' to generate keystore and then import to the Keycloak to customize your keystore attributes.
 ```
 keytool -genkey -alias secure-key -keyalg RSA -keystore samlKeystore.jks
 ```